oceanprotocol/pdr-backend/READMEs/payout.md

 First, congratulations on your participation and progress in making predictions!
 Whether you've made accurate or erroneous predictions, it's now time to claim your earnings from correct predictions.

-There are two sections below: to claim OCEAN payout, and ROSE payout, respectively.
+There are three sections below: to claim USDC payout (recommended for new rewards), ROSE payout, and OCEAN payout (deprecated), respectively.

-## Steps to Request OCEAN Rewards
+## Steps to Request USDC Rewards

 ### 1. Preparation